 Congress recessing, leaving much undone, tensions with Trump

-WASHINGTON (AP) — Lawmakers have scattered for their summer recess, leaving behind a slim record of achievements and a steaming President Donald Trump.
+WASHINGTON (AP) — Lawmakers scattered for their summer recess Thursday, leaving behind a slim record of achievements and a steaming President Donald Trump.
 The president is angry about what the Republican-led Congress couldn’t do — repeal Obamacare — as well as one of the few things it did: approve a Russia sanctions bill he detests.

 So Republican senators leave Washington with simmering tensions between them and the White House now out in public for all to see.
 They’ll face voters back home who have cause for frustration about an unproductive Congress led by a party given over to infighting.